MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 <task><details>
 <summary>Task 1</summary><p>
-Copy and rename the <code>$MESA_DIR/star/work</code> directory as demonstrated above, then compile and run `MESA` to check that everything is running as it should.
+Copy and rename the <code>$MESA_DIR/star/work</code> directory as demonstrated above, then compile and run <code>MESA</code> to check that everything is running as it should.
 </p></details></task>

 If everything is running as it should (if not, ask your TA for help!) then it is now time to start modifying your `MESA` inlists.
 We will be using the same inlists throughout Minilab 1, Minilab 2, and the Maxilab and keep adding things to them as we go along.